Donations Policy - Acceptance and Refusal

-The University will enter into appropriate gift agreements with donors for all significant gifts, defined as those of a cumulative value totalling £10,000 and above.
+The University recognises the donor's right to designate a preferred, restricted purpose for their gift and will enter into appropriate gift agreements with donors for all significant gifts, defined as those of a cumulative value totalling £10,000 and above.
 While donors will be offered opportunities for continuing engagement with the activities that they have funded, the management and governance of those activities will rest solely with the University.

 The University will operate its standard policies and procedures including but not limited to recruitment, admissions, hiring, promotion, procurement, management and governance for all research, teaching and other activities funded by gifts.
 All funds raised in the name of the University or one of its constituent parts shall be administered by the University or in accordance with arrangements approved by the University Secretary acting on behalf of University Court.

-The University welcomes gifts from both academic and non‐academic staff members.
-It also recognizes the donor's right to designate a preferred, restricted purpose for his or her gift.
-All gifts from staff members must be credited to either school or college accounts that are controlled by an individual other than the donor.
-(If members of the immediate family also work at the university, this prohibition also extends to any accounts that such immediate family member may control.)
-Staff members can designate their gifts to a college, school or departmental discretionary fund that is fully controlled by the College Vice‐Principal, Dean of School or Head of Department and can be used to support the research or teaching of any academic staff member, including the donor.
+The University welcomes gifts from both academic and professional services staff members.
+It also recognises the donor's right to designate a preferred, restricted purpose for their gift.
+All gifts from staff members must be credited to either School accounts that are controlled by an individual other than the donor, (if members of the immediate family also work at the University, this prohibition also extends to any accounts that such immediate family member may control) or to a School or academic discipline discretionary fund that is fully controlled by the Dean of School or Head of Discipline and can be used to support the research or teaching of any academic staff member, including the donor.

 University staff members cannot designate their gift to funds that:

-- pay for consumer goods to be used by him or her
+- pay for consumer goods to be used by the staff member

-- to pay for travel by him or her
+- pay for travel by the staff member

-The Alumni Relations & Development Office is responsible for issuing the official gift receipt and donor acknowledgement, and for the proper deposit of gift funds.
-Adequate records of all gifts shall be maintained by the Alumni Relations & Development Office in accordance with accepted accounting procedures to allow a proper audit trail.
-(See Donations Policy – Recording & Accounting for full details).
+DARO staff are responsible for issuing the official gift receipt and donor acknowledgement, and for the proper deposit of gift funds.
+Adequate records of all gifts shall be maintained by

 Returning a Gift